 Completed EasyForce Clinical Studies

-EasyForce is a high-quality pull-type digital dynamometer that follows the highest manufacturing standards.
-It has a 99% accuracy over the whole measurement range.
+EasyForce is a premium pull-type digital dynamometer engineered to meet the highest manufacturing standards.
+It delivers 99% accuracy across its entire measurement range.

 More Details

-Interrater and Intrarater Reliability of the EasyForce Dynamometer for Assessment of Maximal Shoulder, Knee and Hip Strength
+Interrater and Intrarater Reliability for Measuring Maximal Shoulder, Knee, and Hip Strength

-This study aimed to determine the interrater and intrarater reliability of EasyForce dynamometer for assessing shoulder, knee, and hip muscle strength in healthy young adults.
+This study evaluates the test-retest reliability of the EasyForce belt-fixated dynamometer for measuring knee strength and imbalances in healthy young adults.

 Our current focus in the upcoming period is to intensively work on further strengthening evidence base of EasyForce.